-In addition to Magna, at December 31, 2018, Granite had 47 other tenants from various industries which in aggregate comprised 46% of the Trust's annualized revenue.
-These tenants each accounted for less than 4% of the Trust's annualized revenue as at December 31, 2018.
+In addition to Magna, at December 31, 2019, Granite had 59 other tenants from various industries that in aggregate comprised 58% of the Trust's annualized revenue.
+These tenants each accounted for less than 9% of the Trust's annualized revenue as at December 31, 2019.

-Granite's top 10 tenants by annualized revenue at December 31, 2018 are summarized in the table below:
+Granite's top 10 tenants by annualized revenue at December 31, 2019 are summarized in the table below:

 Top 10 Tenants Summary

-Tenant Annualized Revenue % GLA % WALT (years) Credit Rating (1)(2
+Tenant Annualized Revenue % GLA % WALT (years) Credit Rating (1)(2)

-Magna 54% 47% 5.9 A(low)
+Magna 42% 35% 5.2 A(low)

-Restoration Hardware 3% 4% 9.3 NF
+Amazon 8% 6% 19.1 AA-

-Ingram Micro 3% 3% 6.0 BBB(low)
+ADESA 3% 1% 9.6 NR

-Mars Petcare 3% 4% 3.3 NF
+Restoration Hardware 3% 3% 8.3 NR

-Hanon Systems 2% 1% 14.1 AA
+Ingram Micro 2% 3% 5.0 BBB(low)

-Ricoh 2% 2% 6.5 BBB(high)
+Hanon Systems 2% 1% 10.9 AA

-Grupo Antolin 2% 3% 9.7 B(high)
+Mars Petcare 2% 3% 2.3 NR

-Samsung 2% 2% 3.2 AA(low)
+Wayfair 2% 2% 5.8 NR

-Torrid 2% 2% 6.7 NF
+Ricoh 2% 2% 5.5 BBB(high)

-LGI 2% 2% 4.2 NR
+Samsung 2% 2% 2.2 AA(low)

-Top 10 Tenants 75% 70% 6.1
+Top 10 Tenants 68% 58% 6.1

-(1) Credit rating is quoted on the DBRS equivalent rating scale where publicly available.
-NR refers to Not Rated.
+$^{(1)} \qquad \text{Credit rating is quoted on the DBRS equivalent rating scale where publicly available.
+NR refers to Not Rated.}$

-The credit rating indicated above may, in some instances, apply to an affiliated company of Granite's tenant.
+(2) The credit rating indicated above may, in some instances, apply to an affiliated company of Granite's tenant which may not be the guarantor of the lease.

-As at December 31, 2018, Magna, a diversified global automotive supplier, was the tenant at 41 of Granite's 80 income-producing properties and lease payments under those leases represented approximately 54% of Granite's annualized revenue in 2018.
+As at December 31, 2019, Magna, a diversified global automotive supplier, was the tenant at 35 of Granite's income-producing properties and lease payments under those leases represented approximately 42% of Granite's annualized revenue.
 See "- Magna, Granite's Largest Tenant".

 Granite believes that its existing portfolio of Magna-tenanted properties provides a level of stability for its business.
 Granite's seven special purpose properties are occupied exclusively by Magna in Canada, Austria and Germany.
 Magna has invested significant capital in these active production facilities making it expensive to relocate.
-The special purpose attributes of these properties may make it more difficult to lease to future tenants should Magna vacate (see "Risk Factors"), but, currently with a weighted average remaining lease term of 6.9 years as at December 31, 2018, they also present the opportunity for a stable and, relative to modern logistics/distribution warehouse and multi-purpose properties, enhanced rental income stream.
+The special purpose attributes of these properties may make it more difficult to lease to future tenants should Magna vacate (see "Risk Factors"), but, currently with a weighted average remaining lease term of 5.2 years as at December 31, 2019, they also present the opportunity for a stable and, relative to modern logistics/distribution warehouse and multi-purpose properties, enhanced rental income stream.
 See "- Magna, Granite's Largest Tenant".
 On balance, the risk profile of the special purpose properties is substantially similar to that of Granite's multi-purpose properties and modern logistics/distribution warehouses.